nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>
 <span style="font-size: 10px; font-style: italic;">Figure 5</span>

-This section contains the features that are available to you on the `Group Page`.
+The following sections contain the features that are available to you on the `Group Page`.
 ### Adding a group: `add group`

 Adds a group to the list of groups in the group page.